 ||Availability||Available to all students

-- the scope for wider inference: for example in a study of school attainment, the different association between the outcome at individual, class, school and education authority can potentially be understood;
+- the scope for wider inference: for example in a study of school attainment, results can be related to a population of schools rather than just those assessed;

 - more appropriate mean estimates, when the effect of spurious outlying results for small groups are reduced;